July 18, 2023

 It is the CFO's responsibility to provide the company with the detailed financial data it needs to avoid these detrimental situations.

-Here at Bowers & Co. we have been providing financial services since 1978.
+Here at Bowers, we have been providing financial services since 1978.
 We may be the strategic partner you need to move your business forward!
 Give us a call if you would like to discuss our CFO services in further detail.

-Bowers & Company CPAs aims to offer helpful information to our clients and friends.
-Learn more about how we can help should your construction company need accounting and financial services.
+Bowers aims to offer helpful information to our clients and friends.
+Learn more about how we can help should your business need CFO services.

 Disclaimer: To ensure compliance with requirements imposed by the Department of Treasury, we inform you any U.S. federal tax advice contained in this document or video is not intended for the purpose of (i) avoiding penalties under the Internal Revenue Code, or (ii) promoting, marketing, or recommending to another party any transaction or matter that is contained in this document.